seoklab/alphafold/README.md

                         and there are 5 models then there will be 10 predictions per input.
-Note: this FLAG only applies if model_preset=multimer --run_relax, --norun_relax
+Note: this FLAG only applies if model_preset=multimer --num_recycle NUM_RECYCLE
+                        How many recycling iterations to use.
+  --run_relax, --norun_relax
                         Whether to run the final relaxation step on the predicted models.
 Turning relax off might result in